y0ung4my/personality-quiz/css/README.md

 ## Description

 Each question is in its own CSS-styled box.
 The question boxes are hidden when the form is submitted and the result is shown, along with a "start over" button.
 Once the "start over" button is clicked, the results and "start over" button are hidden again while the results and submit button are shown once again.
+The scoring system used adds a tally to the programming language each answer is matched with rather than assigning a number value to each answer, leading to less overlap in results.

 ## Setup/Installation Requirements